steverpalmer/FreeFlowTollReminder/README.md

 possible.

 When run, the app may ask you for certain privileges, specifically:
- * access the device's location - need to detect toll road usage;
+ * access the device's location - needed to detect toll road usage;
- * access your calendar - to generate the reminders.
+ * access your calendar - needed to generate the reminders.

 Without both these privileges, the app cannot function.
 Otherwise, the main screen allows you to select the calendar to which it will add reminder events.
 This is the only interaction available in the app;